oracle/cloudtestdrive/DataScience/lab100/bonus10.md

-# LAB 100-10: Deploy Module using the Model Catalog
+# LAB 100-10: Deploy a Model using the Model Catalog

 ![Workshop Data Science](../commonimages/workshop_logo.png)